eitansh28/Operating-Systems-ex5/README.md

-# Operation-Systems-ex4
+# Operation-Systems-ex5
 In this task we implemented a stack of strings stored on a server, allowing an unlimited amount of clients to push into the stack, pull out of the stack and look at the stack.
-All operations are threadSafe.
+All operations are proccessSafe.
+Iu used 'fcntl' for that.
 We also implemented our own 'malloc' and 'free'.
 ### How To Run
 1. download this repository.
 2. open a terminal in the main folder and run the following command:

 ```
-make all
+make
 ```

-3. to run the threadServer run the following command:
+3. to run the server run the following command:

 ```
 ./server